 Parks and Recreation Benefits

-Summary of Military and Veterans Benefits: The state of Arkansas offers special benefits for its military Service members and Veterans including property tax exemptions, state employment preferences, education and tuition assistance, vehicle tags, as well as hunting and fishing license privileges.
+Summary of Arkansas Military and Veterans Benefits: The state of Arkansas offers special benefits for its military Service members and Veterans including property tax exemptions, state employment preferences, education and tuition assistance, vehicle tags, as well as hunting and fishing license privileges.
 Eligibility for some benefits may depend on residency, military component and Veteran disability status.

-Eligibility: Active duty includes all members of the armed forces, including the National Guard and Reserve Units.
+Who is eligible for Military Pay Exempt from Arkansas State Taxes?
+Active duty includes all members of the Armed Forces, including the National Guard and Reserve Units.

 Arkansas Military Spouses Residency Relief Act: Exempts a military Spouse's income from Arkansas tax if the Service member's Home of Record is not Arkansas and the Spouse's domicile is the same as the Service member's Home of Record.
 Effective January 1, 2009.

 Arkansas Military Family Tax Relief Act of 2003 (Act 372 of 2009): Provisions of this act include exclusion of gain on sale of principal residence, deduction of overnight travel expenses for National Guard and Reserve members, and exclusion from income of "qualified military benefits".

 Deferral of Tax - Upon notice to the Internal Revenue Service or the tax authority of a state or a political subdivision of a state, the collection of income tax on the income of a Service member falling due before or during military service shall be deferred for a period not more than 180 days after termination of or release from military service, if a Service member's ability to pay such income tax is materially affected by military service.